soundpress/RulesOfNYC/docs/c43/index.rst

 *§ 5-02 General Provisions.* ::

-(a) Continuation of Executive Order No. 91 [43 RCNY §§ 6-01 et seq.]; [;See Appendix A to these rules];.
-Until the City Planning Commission promulgates further rules governing environmental review of actions taken by the city, Executive Order No. 91 of August 24, 1977, as amended (Executive Order 91), shall continue to govern environmental quality review in the city except where inconsistent with these rules, provided, however, that the following provisions of Executive Order 91 shall not apply: the definitions of "Agency", "Lead Agencies" and "Project data statement" defined in § 6-02, subdivision (b) of § 6-03, subdivision (a) of § 6-05, the introductory paragraph of subdivision (b) of § 6-05, paragraphs one and two of subdivision (a) of § 6-12, § 6-14, and subdivision (b) of the TYPE II part of § 6-15.
+(a) Continuation of Executive Order No. 91 [43 RCNY §§ 6-01 et seq.]
+[See Appendix A to these rules].
+Until the City Planning Commission promulgates further rules governing environmental review of actions taken by the city, Executive Order No. 91 of August 24, 1977, as amended (Executive Order 91), shall continue to govern environmental quality review in the city except where inconsistent with these rules, provided, however, that the following provisions of Executive Order 91 shall not apply: the definitions of "Agency", "Lead Agencies" and "Project data statement" defined in 43 RCNY § 6-02, 43 RCNY § 6-03(b), 43 RCNY § 6-05(a), the introductory paragraph of 43 RCNY § 6-05(b), paragraphs one and two of 43 RCNY § 6-12(a), 43 RCNY § 6-14, and subdivision (b) of the TYPE II part of 43 RCNY § 6-15.

 (b) Rules of Construction.

-   (1) All functions required by Executive Order 91 to be performed by the "lead agencies," as formerly defined in § 6-02 of such Executive Order, shall be performed by the lead agency prescribed by or selected pursuant to these rules or by the Office of Environmental Coordination where authorized by these rules.
+   (1) All functions required by Executive Order 91 to be performed by the "lead agencies," as formerly defined in 43 RCNY § 6-02, shall be performed by the lead agency prescribed by or selected pursuant to these rules or by the Office of Environmental Coordination where authorized by these rules.

-   (2) Wherever Executive Order 91 explicitly or by implication refers to subdivision (b) of the Type II part of § 6-15 of such Executive Order, such reference shall be deemed to be to § 617.13(d) of the SEQRA Regulations.
+   (2) Wherever Executive Order 91 explicitly or by implication refers to subdivision (b) of the Type II part of 43 RCNY § 6-15, such reference shall be deemed to be to § 617.13(d) of the SEQRA Regulations.

-   (3) The reference to "a determination pursuant to § 6-03(b) of this Executive Order" contained in Executive Order 91 § 6-05(b)(1) shall be deemed to refer to selection of a lead agency pursuant to § 5-03 of these rules.
+   (3) The reference to "a determination pursuant to 43 RCNY § 6-03(b)" contained in 43 RCNY § 6-05(b)(1) shall be deemed to refer to selection of a lead agency pursuant to 62 RCNY § 5-03.

    (4) The Office of Environmental Coordination shall succeed to functions performed by the City Clerk pursuant to Executive Order 91 with respect to the receipt and filing of documents.